A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Bob D.

-You’ll find me amongst the humans outside the Evelyn Hotel.
-I’d be standing there now with a bottle cap in my mouth if it wasn’t for this pandemic closing pubs.
+You’ll find me among the humans outside the Evelyn Hotel.
+I’d be standing there now with a bottle cap in my mouth if it weren’t for this pandemic closing the pubs.
 I miss making the humans toss the caps for me.
-One day they’ll be back outside the Evelyn, slurping yellow water from their bowls.
-I’ll be there showing them who the real Mayor of Fitzroy is.
-Anyway, where were we?
-John, pass me a dart and rub my back.

 Ella P.